 PeopleSoft Simple Web Services - User Documentation

 Simple Web Services (SWS) is a PeopleSoft bolt-on that allows a power user to expose a SQL statement as a REST web service.
-This is all done via configuration.
+This is setup via configuration.
 After you have installed the product, no additional code migrations are required to create or modify web services.

 This document will guide the user on how to use the service to expose web services and all aspects of the product.